knuxify/fxtumblr/README.md

 ## Enabling thread rendering support

 Unfortunately, standard embeds are too limited to fully display an entire Tumblr thread.
-Thus, there's optional support for rendering threads using a headless version of Chrome/Chromium using the `pyppeteer` package.
+Thus, there's optional support for rendering threads using a headless web browser.

 In order to make use of it, set `renders_enable` in your config.
 Then, run `./run-renderer.sh` to start the renderer process.
+You can also try to mod

+The available backends (selectable with `renders_browser` in the config) are:

+- `pyppeteer` (default) - uses pyppeteer package and system install of Chromium.
+- `playwright-chromium`- uses Playwright and Chromium.
+- `playwright-firefox`- uses Playwright and Firefox.
+- `playwright-webkit`- uses Playwright and WebKit.

+Pyppeteer is the simplest.
+Playwright is the most accurate, up-to-date and supports more platforms (and will likely become the default in the near future).
+Which one works best is up to you.

-By default, the renderer will try to use the system install of Chromium (`/usr/bin/chromium`).
+By default, the Chromium-based renderers will try to use the system install of Chromium (`/usr/bin/chromium`).
 If your Chromium location is different set the `renders_chromium_path` config option to the path of the Chromium executable.
+(For Playwright, if you want to use its pre-build Chromium install, run `playwright install chromium` to download it and set `renders_chromium_path` to null.)

 You will also have to download Tumblr's web fonts for the best experience - see fonts/README.md.
 You should also get a system font that has emoji suport (like Noto Emoji).